IgorMendez/IgorMendez/README.md

 ## Projects

 ### ISelf

-Distributed AI platform focused on semantic analysis, multimodal data processing and autonomous AI pipelines.
+Distributed AI platform for semantic analysis and multimodal data processing.

+Focused on autonomous AI pipelines capable of processing text, audio and structured data through distributed orchestration, realtime communication and semantic indexing.

-Built with FastAPI, Angular, PostgreSQL, Redis and distributed workers for realtime communication, vector search, semantic indexing and scalable AI workflows.
+Built with FastAPI, Angular, PostgreSQL, Redis and distributed workers for scalable AI workflows, vector search, embeddings and realtime processing.

 ---

 ### Nexus Cidadão

 GovTech platform for social assistance management focused on municipalities and public sector workflows.

 Designed for CRAS, CREAS and socio-assistance operations with emphasis on digital records, case management, LGPD compliance and realtime operational scalability.

+Built using FastAPI, Angular, PostgreSQL and distributed services for secure data management and scalable operational workflows.

 <br />
 <br />